-1. The Liaison Committee has established the following guidelines for select committees conducting pre-appointment hearings with the Government’s preferred candidate for certain public appointments.
+1. In its Third Report of Session 2017-19, Pre-Appointment Hearings (HC 2307) the Liaison Committee established the following guidelines for select committees conducting pre-appointment hearings with the Government’s preferred candidate for certain public appointments.

 Purpose and objective of pre-appointment hearings

 3. Select committee pre-appointment hearings have the following purposes and objectives:

 - scrutiny of the quality of ministerial decision-making, which is a proper part of ministerial accountability to Parliament;

 - providing public reassurance, in addition to the processes of the Office for the Commissioner of Public Appointments, that those appointed to key public offices have been selected on merit;

 - providing public evidence of the independence of mind of the candidate;